Upgrade or Uninstall a Linux Private Agent¶

 You can also use this rpm

-command to uninstall the Jitterbit Harmony Private Agent:
+command to uninstall the Jitterbit private agent:

 $ rpm --erase jitterbit-agent